nimakam/nimakam-notes/stable-coin/product.md

 ## Basic description

-{{PegLoan}} is a loan system available to all on a public blockchain, which produces {{PegDollar}}, a money product in the form of a cryptocurrency token representing the US dollar ($).
+\{\{PegLoan\}\} is a loan system available to all on a public blockchain, which produces \{\{PegDollar\}\}, a money product in the form of a cryptocurrency token representing the US dollar ($).
 Anyone can buy, hold and use this currency, as well as store it in a digital savings account and collect interest, all without the involvement of a bank.

-There are many other available cryptocurrencies representing the US Dollar, however they all depend on some type of central entity, making them more vulnerable to capture or failure. {{PegLoan}} is ownerless and functions on a never-changing (immutable) secure smart contract.
-The system allows anyone to take a loan of {{PegDollars}} against their trust-minimal blockchain assets (e.g. ETH on Ethereum, BTC on Bitcoin) without really giving up ownership, after storing a proportional amount of the backing asset in a blockchain account.
+There are many other available cryptocurrencies representing the US Dollar, however they all depend on some type of central entity, making them more vulnerable to capture or failure. \{\{PegLoan\}\} is ownerless and functions on a never-changing (immutable) secure smart contract.
+The system allows anyone to take a loan of \{\{PegDollars\}\} against their trust-minimal blockchain assets (e.g. ETH on Ethereum, BTC on Bitcoin) without really giving up ownership, after storing a proportional amount of the backing asset in a blockchain account.
 While the system guarantees most aspects of security, transparent to the users, various actors are incentivized to profit from competing to maintain the system.

 ## Assumptions